gabebw/croniker/README.md

 If you add a new `executable` in `croniker.cabal`, run `stack build` so that you can run it with `stack exec new-executable`.

+## Sass

+* In a separate terminal, run `sass --watch sass:static/css`
+* Edit files under `sass/`
+* Commit both the Sass files and the generated CSS files

+## Static Files

+If you add a new file in `static/`, run `touch Settings/StaticFiles.hs` to have Yesod pick up the routes for the new files.